-The second Let's Talk Value event will look at continuing the dialogue about value and looking through the lens of integrated thinking and reporting – a strategic approach to communicating how an organisation uses resources to create value for its stakeholders beyond their financial inputs.
-This one-day symposium will discuss new developments, challenges and progress in how institutions communicate and report the value created through all their activities in education and research. #letstalkvalue #LTVConf20
+The second Let's Talk Value conference looked at continuing the dialogue about value and looking through the lens of integrated thinking and reporting – a strategic approach to communicating how an organisation uses resources to create value for its stakeholders beyond their financial inputs.
+New developments, challenges and progress in how institutions communicate and report the value created through all their activities in education and research were explored.

 Dates: 11 February 2020